-- Always supervise children nearwater. - Floatation devices are not lifesaving devices. - Familiarise children with water and teach them to swim. - Learn resuscitation or take a refresher course.
-Affix a resuscitation chart in the pool area. - Never leave items against the fence which children can use to climb up or prop gates open. - Regularly check and maintain pool fences and self-closing, self-latching gates to pools. - When visiting check that children cannot access pools, spas, ponds or dams.
+- Always supervise children when they are in or near water and stay within arm's reach.
+Remember, floatation devices are not lifesaving devices. - Familiarise children with water and teach them to swim. - Learn resuscitation or take a refresher course.
+Affix a resuscitation chart in the pool area. - Never leave items against the fence which children can use to climb up or prop gates open. - Regularly check and maintain pool fences and self-closing, self-latching gates to pools. - Check that children cannot access pools, spas, ponds or dams.